mWater/mwater-expressions/docs/Expressions.md

 `null` mean no expression. `{}` is a placeholder for a mandatory expression to be filled in.

+Expressions can be aggregate (e.g. sum(...)) or individual.
+Aggregation status is the term for one of "literal", "individual" or "aggregate".

 The types are:

 - `field`: References a column in the current row